mateuszniechwiej/MS-2-Quiz-game/README.md

 ## Project Initiation
  This project was created using the following steps:
-1. Open Github in the browser and sign in to my account.
+1. Open GitHub in the browser and sign in to my account.
 2. Click on **Repositories**
 3. Press **New**
 4. Choose [Code Institute Temple](https://github.com/Code-Institute-Org/gitpod-full-template)